sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 version               = vrrp_version                  ; VRRP version.
 Value is 2 or 3.
 Default is 3
 preempt               = "enabled"/"disabled"          ; VRRP pre-emption is enabled?
 Default is enabled track_interface       = interface_name                ; This is a list of configured tracking interfaces
-priority_decrement    = 2DIGIT                        ; Specifies how much to decrement the priority of the VRRP instance if the tracking interface goes down.
+priority_decrement    = 2DIGIT                        ; Specifies how much to decrement the priority of the VRRP instance if the tracking interface goes down, Default is 20
 ```
 Example:-
 ```